MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/commercial-gov.md

 **Applies to:**
 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Microsoft Defender ATP for government uses the same underlying technologies as commercial Microsoft Defender ATP.
-The government SKU/version is based on the same prevention, detection, investigation, and remediation as the commercial version.
-However, there are some key differences in the availability of capabilities for the government version.
+Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) in Azure Government uses the same underlying technologies as commercial Microsoft Defender ATP.
+This offering is currently available to US GCC High customers and  is based on the same prevention, detection, investigation, and remediation as the commercial version.
+However, there are some key differences in the availability of capabilities for Azure Government version.

 ## Endpoint versions